Some People Care More About Buildings Than Humans - That's Life

 I argue that we should pose the following moral question: how do we lead the world into valuing the ‘right’ kinds of tragedies?
 Collectively, do we force individuals into helping solve crises unrelated to them?
 Specific to Notre-Dame, do we tussle with neoliberalism, tax breaks, and various other common-persons’ antagonists?
 Perhaps.
 But if we coerce the rich into humanitarianism, we might cause their apathy to descend into anarchy when, instead, we could justly compel them into fruitful actions which they consent to.
 We need them to care.

 We’re not homogeneously made organisms born into uniform cultures as replicas.
 We are products.
-I’ve got my interests; you’ve got yours.
-I can’t make you authentically care about football or philosophy; and you can’t make me care about steam trains or the Royal Family.
+So I’ve got my interests and you’ve got yours.
+I can’t make you authentically care about football, physics, or philosophy; and you can’t make me authentically care about steam trains, cattle markets, or the Royal Family.
+Values come us when we rationalise their importance to us—and, by extension, to the world—through existential self-discovery.

 These differences manifest in our ideologies, too.
 Take the white, ‘working-class’ man.
 Why are his interests so frequently ignored by those who, righteously, fight injustices committed against, say, women, ethnic minorities, and trans people?
-Both are being marginalised.
-Why can’t we motivate ourselves to fight for everyone’s rights with equal priorities assigned (or at least recognise intersectionality)?
-Because the pools of attitudes we dip into to pick our fights—the pools which we’ve filled with our own experiences—are different.
-Our motivations are different.
+Both sets of people are being marginalised.
+Why can’t we motivate ourselves to fight for everyone’s rights whereby priority is assigned according to adversity fought (or at least recognise intersectionality more)?
+Well, the pools of attitudes we dip into to pick our fights—the pools which we’ve filled with our own experiences—vary across individuals.
+Therefore, we are personally motivated by different things.

 So do we surrender to moral relativism and stop fighting?
 No. Attempting to rationally convince each other of the right answers sits at the bedrock of progress.
 However, growth in finding the right answers will be stunted by a lack of personal motivation.
-Only when the two are united are we truly compelled into action, not endless, ineffective antagonism.
+Only when our personal values and reasoning power are united are we truly compelled into action, not endless, ineffective antagonism.

 We know there are right answers; but we also know there are personal grievances, to which our motivations are irrationally embedded to.
 Recognising this will make us moral forces to be reckoned with.
 Let’s urge this practically achievable morality.
 We might be unshakeably selfish, inherent indulgers of own interests but, by embracing our diversity, we can still cooperate to promote global happiness.